AfroLatino/aws-bootcamp-cruddur/journal/week0.md

 - I made a mistake whilst trying to install CLI on Gitpod.
 I didn't amend one of the files copied as a json file, so got an error message.
 I later realised this and fixed it.
 - I faced difficulty trying to import the momento.svg icon into Lucid charts but I was finally able to do this.
-- It took me longer to complete most of the tasks as this was my first time doing them.
+- It took me a fair bit of time to complete most of the tasks as I am very new to this field.
 However, your videos were very helpful.
 Thank you very much!

 ## Additional Homework Challenges